kimseasok/ticketre/README.md

 ```

 Filament administrators can manage the same data under `/admin/roles`.
 The resource respects tenant scoping automatically, disables destructive actions for system roles, and surfaces permission counts to help audit access.
 Each create/update/delete call emits a structured JSON log with correlation IDs and writes a `role.*` audit entry for traceability.

+### RBAC Middleware Enforcement

+- `platform.access` – baseline permission provisioned to Admin/Agent/Viewer roles.
+Required to reach any authenticated admin API (`/api/v1/*`) or Filament panel route.
+- `portal.submit` – permission assigned to tenant roles for authenticated submissions.
+Guest access to customer portal routes remains available, but authenticated users must hold this permission.

+The `EnsureTenantAccess` middleware protects both admin and portal surfaces:

+- Verifies the authenticated user's tenant and brand match the resolved request context to prevent header spoofing across tenants.
+- Checks for the configured Spatie permissions and emits `rbac.denied` structured logs with correlation IDs, hashed identifiers, and denial reason metadata.
+- Automatically appends an `X-Correlation-ID` header to every response (success or error) to align API and view troubleshooting.
+- Returns JSON errors in the `{ "error": { "code", "message", "correlation_id" } }` schema for API requests and a stylised `errors/403` view for web requests.

+Portal routes (`/portal/*` and `/api/v1/portal/*`) continue to resolve tenants via headers while logging denied authenticated attempts.
+Admin APIs require `X-Tenant` (and optional `X-Brand`) headers; Filament relies on the authenticated user's tenant to scope data automatically.
 ## Audit Log Writers & Viewer

 Every ticket and contact create, update, and delete action now produces an audit trail entry with tenant, optional brand, actor, and a redacted change set: